 The items assume that respondents self-identify as having a mental illness (e.g., “Because I have a mental illness, I need others to make most decisions for me”) and thus are most appropriately used with clinical populations.

 The ISMI-9 can be administered via an electronic/internet format or a paper & pencil format.

 How do I score the ISMI-9?

-The ISMI-9 is a unidimensional instrument that primarily reflects a single common source of variance (Hammer & Toland, in press).
+The ISMI-9 is a unidimensional instrument that primarily reflects a single common source of variance (Hammer & Toland, 2017).
 Therefore, only the ISMI-9 total score should be calculated and interpreted.